 I&A will require valid charge codes before providing any services.
 I&A reserve the right to refuse to provide services if this information is not provided.

 It is the responsibility of the customer to ensure that appropriate charge codes are given at the time of service request.
 If a customer requires charges to be allocated to a code other than that quoted at the time of service request, it is the responsibility of the customer to make any re-charges or accounting transfers.
-The 2011 Rate Card can be viewed here.
+View the 2014 Rate Card

 Acquiring a Charge Code

-All information relating to borrowing archive material and setting up a charge code can be found in the Independent Production Co.
-User guide.
+All information relating to borrowing archive material and setting up a charge code can be found in the Independent Production Companies User guide.

 Will I&A clear archive material for re-use?

 No. It is the customer’s responsibility to pursue copyright or contractual clearance for re-use of all materials or information supplied by I&A. If you need help with clearances, please contact the BBC Talent and Rights Negotiation Group through your production.

 Why am I not permitted to borrow certain material?